AbnormalPoof/FunkerSelector/docs/Adding a Character.md

 #### Method 2: charSelectList

 > [!WARNING]
-> This method is deprecated.
-I recommend using the JSON method instead.
+> Legacy character support will be removed in v2.0.0.
+Please use the JSON system instead!

 1. In your Mod, create a new folder called `_append`.
 2. Inside `_append`, create a new folder called `data`.